 Today, CATN reports to the Board of Trustees Committee on Alumni Affairs and screens and endorses qualified alumni to stand as candidates in the annual election for alumni trustees.
 In addition to endorsing candidates, CATN leadership (chair and vice chair) makes recommendations for process improvement and guideline updates associated with the election, candidates (endorsed and unendorsed), as well as committee work.
 Recommended changes to process, policy, or guidelines are forwarded to the Committee on Alumni Affairs and the Committee on Board Composition and Governance.

-The Committee on Alumni Trustee Nominations (CATN) is composed of twenty-four alumni members, one representing each college and eleven from a broad range of alumni organizations.
+The Committee on Alumni Trustee Nominations (CATN) is composed of twenty-six alumni members, one representing each college and eleven from a broad range of alumni organizations.
 The committee is charged by the Cornell Alumni Association with screening and endorsing four qualified alumni to stand as candidates in the annual election for alumni trustees.
 Alumni, staff, students, and friends of the university submit the nominations received by the committee.
 While administratively supported by staff, the review of candidates and selection of nominees are wholly the responsibility of CATN.